seunghyupoh3517/Restaurant_Tinder_Web_Application/README.md

 # Restaurant Tinder Web Application
 ### Restuaurant Tinder is a web application that helps decide on a restaurant for a group of clients based on voting system.
 Host can initiate the game and choose the cuisine, location for the restaurant candidates.

-An example using Websockets to allow the Server to broadcast messages to a group of clients.

 ## Things to notice
 - "Broadcasting" here is just sending the same message to every client that is connected (you can see this in server.js)
 - There are two html files: The user who starts the app at index.hmtl is the first one to join the chat, and later ones should start at client.html.